KoelnAPI/data/README.md

 ## Description

-This repository re-publishes some open datasets for the city of Cologne in order to facilitate applications of that data.
-By using GitHub it should also become easier to follow changes and updates in the datasets.
+This repository re-publishes some open datasets for the city of Cologne and offers alternative formats and specific tools in order to facilitate the applications of that data.
+By using GitHub it should also become easy to follow changes and updates in the datasets.

 ## Beschreibung